Celebrations of Learning

 Mary MacKillop Primary School is one of the three Parish Primary Schools belonging to the Parish of Our Lady Help of Christians, Narre Warren within the Diocese of Sale.
 Fr Brendan Hogan is our Parish Priest and Fr Isuru Weliwatte is our Assistant Priest.
 We are grateful for their ongoing prayers, involvement and support of the students, families and staff of Mary MacKillop School.

-Parish Bulletin: Click on the link below to download the weekly newsletter.
+Click on the link below to download the weekly Parish newsletter.